Top 25 Most Common Scrap Metals

 Aluminum Siding

-Many times, roofing companies will come across aluminum siding and gutters for scrap after an installation or damage to a home.
-Make sure to test your siding with a magnet as occasionally siding that is made of steel.
-If you have any aluminum scrap lying around your house be sure to collect it and bring it to the closest scrap yard in your area.
+Roofing companies often come across aluminum siding and gutters for scrap after an installation or damage to a home.
+Make sure to test your siding with a magnet, as occasionally, siding can be made of steel.
+If you have any aluminum scrap lying around your house, be sure to collect it and bring it to the closest scrap yard in your area.

 Learn More